 Using hydroponics, anyone can multiply Snake Plants, but they grow weaker roots in water than in soil.

 Table of Contents Show

-- Replanting Rooted Snake Plants into Water
+- How to Propagate Rooted Snake Plants in Water?

 - From Editorial Team